 “A simple method and one which will get beginners off the ground, but one which will leave questions asked by more financially proficient stakeholders & professionals.”
 [SmallholdingsForSale.co.uk]

 Too complicated for your small farm operation?
 Try this personal income spreadsheet.

-We have produced a premium formula personal income statement (.xls) for small farm owners, which makes the most of smart conditional formatting to bring your finances up to scratch.
+We have produced a premium formula personal income statement (.xls) (click here to download the spreadsheet) for small farm owners, which makes the most of smart conditional formatting to bring your finances up to scratch.